 If your craft is equipped with a life raft, study its instructions carefully.
 The boat must be equipped with the appropriate safety equipment (life vests, safety harnesses, etc.) as required for the boat type and the weather conditions.
 In some countries, this equipment is compulsory.
 The crew must be familiar with the correct use and operation of all safety equipment and be able to handle the boat in emergencies (including rescuing a person who has fallen overboard, towing, etc.).
 Yachting schools and clubs arrange rescue training and practice opportunities on a regular basis.

 Everyone aboard the craft should wear a suitable personal flotation device (life vest or boating vest).
+Cold waters quickly reduce the ability to swim and climb onboard, so fast assistance is crucial.
 Please note that in some countries national boating regulations may require everyone aboard to wear a personal flotation device whenever on board.

-Finally, please pay respect to the environment by complying with good practise as well as local, national and international (Marpol) regulations.
+Finally, please pay respect to the environment by complying with good practice as well as local, national and international (Marpol) regulations.
 Thank you!